onc-healthit/inferno-community/README.md

 ### Remote Deployment

-The *Crucible SMART on FHIR Test App* can also be deployed onto a server to test many different instances of the FHIR Servers by multiple users.
+The *Inferno SMART on FHIR Test App* can also be deployed onto a server to test many different instances of the FHIR Servers by multiple users.
 Test results are kept private at a unique, unguessable URI that can be saved for future reference or shared.

 Deployment on a remote server can be done by using a modified form of the Docker containers provided (see above) or by direct installation on the remote host.

-Please see the file [deployment-configuration.md](https://github.com/fhir-crucible/crucible_smart_app/blob/master/deployment-configuration.md) for details.
+Please see the file [deployment-configuration.md](https://github.com/siteadmin/inferno/blob/master/deployment-configuration.md) for details.

 ## Unit Tests

-The *Crucible SMART on FHIR Test App* contains a robust set of self-tests to ensure that the test clients conform to the specification and performs as intended.
+The *Inferno SMART on FHIR Test App* contains a robust set of self-tests to ensure that the test clients conform to the specification and performs as intended.
 To run these tests, execute the following
 command: